stephen-huan/dotfiles/src/os/nixos/nixos/home-manager.md

 ## not updating

-If one deletes a folder managed by home-manager, `~/.config/nix/nix.conf`, say, it won't necessarily be regenerated by `sudo nixos-rebuild switch` if the configuration hasn't changed.
+If one deletes a folder managed by Home Manager, `~/.config/nix/nix.conf`, say, it won't necessarily be regenerated by `sudo nixos-rebuild switch` if the configuration hasn't changed.